Former US goalie Tim Howard joins Memphis soccer franchise - WHIZ News

 MEMPHIS, Tenn.
-(AP) — Former U.S. goalkeeper Tim Howard is taking a job with Memphis 901 FC, the United Soccer League team in which he already has a stake as a part owner.
+(AP) — Former U.S. goalkeeper Tim Howard is taking a job with Memphis, the United Soccer League team in which he already has a stake as a part owner.

 Memphis announced the move Wednesday.
 It is unclear Howard will take a paycheck.